 How long it takes you to get flexible also depends on how diligently and frequently you practice as well as lifestyle factors.
 This includes things like stress, diet, recovery and hydration.

-Long story short, the answer to how long does it take to get flexible is you get better the more you do it.
+Long story short, the answer to how long does it take to get flexible is that you get better the more you do it.
 So stop researching how long it will take and get on the floor and do something.
 In a year, you’ll be way better than you are now if you apply yourself.
 You may also be way behind other people.
 We are all different.
 It doesn’t matter.

 I have a different stretching for flexibility routine to do on its own (without weight training) that would be called “resistance stretching.”
 It’s more of a pure PNF routine which increases mobility and flexibility.
 The mobility routine differs from this stretching routine because it gives you the strength to control your body in the stretched position while flexibility simply allows you INTO the position… but you are useless there.